 The allocation of graduate supervision for this course is the responsibility of the Department for Continuing Education and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
-A supervisor may be found outside the Department for Continuing Education.
+Under exceptional circumstances a supervisor may be found outside the Department for Continuing Education.
+In such circumstances, a second internal supervisor will be appointed.